 Modern quantum theory offers some helpful mathematical guidance for dealing with entanglement.
 The following YouTube video gives an excellent quantum mechanical summary of the delayed-choice quantum eraser: https://www.youtube.com/watch?v=SCdbMhQ8Wrk.

 Entanglement, according to QM, kills interference, which accounts for why we don’t see fringes at the scanning detector D0 in the experiment.
-Because of this “decoherence,” only a statistically mixed ensemble of the four possible wavefunctions exists at the signal detector D0.
-To the eye (and to D0), the combination of states looks like the clump pattern from two single slits.
+Because of this effect, only a statistically mixed ensemble of the possible pure quantum states exists at the signal detector D0.
+To the eye (and to D0), this combination of mixed states looks like the clump pattern from the sum of two single-slit states.
 No interference fringes.

 But coherence is not so much destroyed by entanglement as it is rendered inaccessible to direct local measurement.
-Consequently, to disentangle a pure wavefunction from the ensemble at D0, you must combine each signal detection with its twin’s detection at one of the four idler detectors.
-It’s as if the pure wavefunction exists only “in spirit” at D0., and to interact with it you must enlist the help of a “medium” in the form of correlated idler-twin detections.
-This is because the full wavefunction is actually shared by the entangled signal-idler photon pair, so it takes a series of correlated detections to get the full story.
+Consequently, to disentangle a pure state from the ensemble of mixed states at D0, you must combine each detection at D0 with its entangled twin’s detection at one of the other four detectors.
+It’s as if the pure state exists only “in spirit” at D0., and to interact with it you must enlist the help of a “medium” in the form of correlated twin detections.
+This is because the full wavefunction is actually shared by the entangled photon pair, so it takes a series of correlated detections to get the full story.

-Nonetheless, despite the “decoherence” from entanglement—and, indeed, because of it—the results of the delayed-choice quantum eraser can be accurately modeled using the metaphor of two quantumly entangled dice.
-In the paper presented above, I describe how such a model can reconstruct the symmetric and antisymmetric coincidence data of the original paper by Kim et al., thus providing a deeper insight into the stochastic nature of the experiment and contradicting those infamous “retrocausal” interpretations of the experiment.
+Nonetheless, despite the loss of local coherence caused by entanglement—and, indeed, because of it—the results of the delayed-choice quantum eraser can be accurately modeled using the metaphor of two quantumly entangled dice.
+In the paper presented above, I describe how such a model can reconstruct the symmetric and antisymmetric coincidence data of the original paper by Kim et al., thus providing a deeper insight into the stochastic nature of the experiment and contradicting those infamous “retrocausal” interpretations of it.

 To download the PDF of this paper click here or on the abstract page imaged above.